How Often to Add Bacteria to Aquariums

 • Fish being medicated

-When fish is sick, antibiotics will be needed, which can cure your sick fish but kill bacteria in your tank.
+When fish are sick, antibiotics will be needed, which can cure your sick fish but kill bacteria in your tank.
 Accordingly, it is necessary to add beneficial bacteria to your tank.

 • Change the water in the tank